ChrstphrHll/npc_gen/students/Oyara Faoraar.md

 ---
 ### Description
 - 4th year Halfling Ranger in Elkenval
-- wavy turquoise hair that's geled back, Blue eyes, and Pale skin
+- long curly strawberry blond hair that's plain, Blue eyes, and Pale skin
 - Is Skeptical and Steely, and has Change as their ideal

 ### Organizations